How to Write a Resume: Guide & Examples

 Before sending out your resume, it’s essential to take the time to proofread and polish it.
 This attention to detail shows professionalism and can give you a valuable edge in a competitive job market.

-Start by reviewing your resume line by line, checking for grammar, punctuation, and consistency in formatting, such as font sizes, bullet point styles, and date alignment.
+Start by reviewing your resume line by line, checking for grammar, punctuation, and consistent formatting, including font sizes, bullet point styles, and date alignment.
 Reading your resume out loud can help you catch awkward phrasing or repeated words.

 MyPerfectResume’s Resume Builder has a helpful spell-checking tool that scans your document and flags any mistakes.
 It’s also helpful to step away for a few hours (or even a day) and come back with fresh eyes.
 Better yet, ask a trusted friend, colleague, or career coach to review it.